s4ke/Master-Thesis/src/md/850-appendixCloudHaskell.md

 \label{sec:appendixCloudHaskell}

-Finally, we include the Template Haskell based code generator to make the experimental Cloud Haskell backend easier to use and a version of the main Sudoku benchmark program as an example.
+Finally, we include the Template Haskell based code generator that makes the experimental Cloud Haskell backend easier to use.
+As an example, we also give a version of the main Sudoku benchmark program.

 The code generator can be found in Figure \ref{fig:evalGen}.
 Here, if we enclose this in a Haskell module, the functions `mkEvalTasks` (to generate the `evalTask`s for the